stegiopast/ClearFinder/README.md

 ### Network training

 Training data can be generated with the Cellfinder plugin of napari.
-Please check the documentation on <https://docs.brainglobe.info/cellfinder-napari/user-guide/training-data-generation>.
+Please check the documentation [here](https://docs.brainglobe.info/cellfinder-napari/user-guide/training-data-generation).

 1. After generating the training data, click on "Choose Yaml" which opens a dialogue window.
 Navigate to the yaml file created with the cellfinder-napari plugin.
 2. Choose a pretrained model, if you want to continue training a custom model.
 A dialogue window will open where you have to choose a file that contains a model you want to continue training on.
 The file is in .h5 format.
 Click open in the dialogue window to proceed.